Maternity leave is one of the most challenging stages of parenthood. Here’s what maternity leave looks like during those first few months.

 You’re shuffling from feeding to burping to wiping spit up.
 Your baby can’t communicate, and you have to decide whether her cry meant hunger or an itchy onesie.
 Everything that had once been a priority has been long ignored.

 And so your house is left unvacuumed for three months and you look away when you realize your preschooler didn’t wash his hands after the potty.
 Forget home-cooked meals—you’ll rely on take out and frozen meals.

 A real vacation is getting to do what you want to do.
 As you might guess, maternity leave isn’t the vacation others assume it to be.
 Your emotions are all over the place.
 You don’t know how to get your baby to sleep.
 And every moment is a battle between yet another task or actually getting some rest.

 What maternity leave really looks like can be a shock to many moms.
-I returned to work after 12 weeks not refreshed as someone might feel returning from vacation (see how to transition back to work after maternity leave).
+I returned to work after 12 weeks not refreshed as someone might feel returning from vacation.
 And yes, I had to come in and leave at set times.
 I did work others told me to do.

 But I could make a cup of tea, one I could drink as long as I want, without interruption.
 I could use the restroom whenever I wanted to.
 And eat lunch without scarfing it down in five minutes.

 Because your tasks, coworkers, your boss—they can wait a few minutes.
 Your baby?
 Not so much.